anagainaru/MPI_Lectures/README.md

     - Time measurement for mpi processes
 10. Cartesian topology examples `cart_{topology, shift}.py`
     - Two examples for creating a cartesian topology and identifying the neighbor processes

+*Other codes*

+- Computing PI
+    - Using numerical integration
+- Merge Sort
+- Matrix Vector Multiplication
+    - Split by row
+    - Split in blocks within one row